- It tells your liver to make less glucose.

 When you use metformin for a long time, it could lower the amount of vitamin B-12 in your body too much.
 Your doctor may want to check your B-12 level, especially if you have anemia or nerve damage in your feet or hands (peripheral neuropathy).

-One large study has linked long-term metformin use to higher chances of getting Alzheimer's dementia and Parkinson's disease.
+One large study has linked long-term metformin use to higher chances of getting Alzheimer's disease and Parkinson's disease.
 But we need more research to understand the connection better and what it means.

 Some people who take metformin can get a lactic acid buildup in their blood.
 It's rare and more likely to happen if you: